rabinderFuturescape/onemedia/README.md

 - **Monitoring**: Prometheus and Grafana for monitoring and alerting

 ## Quick Start
-To have the project up and running, please follow the [Quick Start Guide](https://docs.postiz.com/quickstart)
+To have the project up and running, please follow these instructions:

 ### Prerequisites